GA-Dallas/The_FERN_Stack/README.md

 ## Setup Our React Frontend
 ![react logo](repo_imgs/react_logo.png)

 It's time to make sparks fly!

 Assuming you have the `create-react-app` build tool installed.
-Navigate to your Desktop `cd ~/Desktop` and then run `create-react-app react-fire-todos` to build our react application and install base dependencies.
+Navigate to a place on your machine where you can work and then run `create-react-app react-fire-todos` to build our react application and install base dependencies.

-Once our app finished building, we'll need to clean it up and add some files to prepare it for Firebase Integration.
+Once the app finishes building, we'll need to clean it up and add some files to prepare for Firebase Integration.

 <hr>